idekerlab/cyrest-examples/notebooks/Realistic workflow/README.md

-# Realistic workflow for bioinfomatician
+# Realistic workflows for bioinfomatician

 ## Introduction